h-ackerman/FitnessApp/README.md

 ## Applications ports
-- react is running on port 3000
+- react admin is running on port 3000
+- react user is running on port 3001
 - spring is running on port 8080